BEST PICTURE NOMINEE: The Help

 Perfection: chased to the elegant stage by way of the not-so-elegant back rooms.
 That is the goal viewers watch Nina (Natalie Portman) hurt, bleed, and dance, dance, dance toward in Darren Aronofsky’s hallucinatory Black Swan.

-Aronofsky, fast becoming cinema’s brightest renegade and fiercest visionary, has never been shy about making you feel his characters’ pain.
+Aronofsky, fast becoming one of American cinema’s brightest renegades and fiercest visionaries, has never been shy about making you feel his characters’ pain.
 By removing all distance between you and them by rapid cutting and frantic pacing, you feel a kinetic connection to their turmoil.

 Continue reading